LawrenceVelilla/UCourseMap/README.md

 ## Future Enhancements (Roadmap)

+- Client Side Fetching intead of (or alongside of) the current ServerSide Renderign
+- Caching to help limit usage on vercel.
 - Visual representation of AND/OR logic within the graph.
 - Corequisite visualization (separate graph or styled edges).
 - Autocomplete/suggestions for the course search bar.